BrettDong/llvm-fyp/README.md

-# COMP4801 Final Year Project
+# Course work of COMP4801 Final Year Project

 ![GitHub Actions](https://github.com/BrettDong/llvm-fyp/actions/workflows/build.yml/badge.svg)

+## Introduction

+This is a LLVM-based static analysis tool that resolves virtual call targets in C++ programs.

+It reconstructs class virtual tables and inheritance hierarchy information from LLVM IR, then performs intra-function object flow analysis to refine the set of possible dynamic types of polymorphic class objects.

 ## Building